t-nair/mmlpd/README.md

 # Project Guides for Different AI Niches
 ![mmlpd banner](https://github.com/user-attachments/assets/46707320-f813-44d8-8683-02a2ee1c67cc)
 ## How to Use This Repo
-Each folder contains .MD files for different projects relating to one of the many corresponding niches in this repository.
+Each folder contains Markdown files for different projects relating to one of the many corresponding niches in this repository.
 This repo contains **1000+ projects across 11+ niches**, and is _constantly growing_.

-Created by consulting authoritative reviews, textbooks, and research articles to identify leading algorithms and frameworks in each niche.
-Each project idea leverages important technologies and may utilize popular open-source tools (e.g. OpenCV, TensorFlow, PyTorch, ROS) where relevant.
+Project ideas were created by consulting authoritative reviews, textbooks, and research articles to identify leading algorithms and frameworks in each niche.
+Each idea leverages important technologies and may utilize popular open-source tools (e.g. OpenCV, TensorFlow, PyTorch, ROS) where relevant.

 These guides are meant to be entirely self-contained - explainer videos, notes, and audios are embedded within the repository to ensure convenience.